 Advancement to Candidacy

 When the student passes the qualifying examination, he/she should complete the Advancement to Candidacy application form.
 The student may submit the completed application to Graduate Studies when the graduate adviser, major professor, and graduate program coordinator have signed it and the candidacy fee has been paid at the Cashier’s Office.
+The student must be registered full-time to advance to candidacy.

 When a student is advanced to candidacy, a dissertation reading committee is nominated by the graduate adviser, and then appointed by the Dean of Graduate Studies, to direct the research and guide the student in preparing the dissertation.